omkarkalamkar/jdk-1041/docs/src/index.rst

 =========================
-CentralNode documentation
+Central Node documentation
 =========================

-This project is developing the CentralNode (Mid and Low) component of the Telescope Monitoring and Control (TMC) prototype, for the `Square Kilometre Array`_.
+This project is developing the Central Node (Mid and Low) component of the Telescope Monitoring and Control (TMC) prototype, for the `Square Kilometre Array`_.

 .. _Square Kilometre Array: https://skatelescope.org/